 How To Carve

-Whether celebrating the holidays or enjoying a casual turkey dinner, the right carving technique helps you get as many servings from your turkey as possible.
-Learn all you’ll need to know about how to carve a turkey with our helpful instructions below.
+Whether celebrating the holidays or enjoying a casual dinner, using the right carving technique is essential to getting as many servings from your turkey as possible.
+Watch our expert Sue teach you all you need to know with this quick, simple tutorial.